Description of the issue

 How do I fix this?

-Fortunately, if you have a massive list of Funds or Orgs to choose from and you're getting this error, there is an easy work-around to avoid this error message.
+Fortunately, if you're getting this error, there is an easy work-around to avoid this error message.
 When you run the report again:

 The report should now run correctly, with no errors.